UN envoy travels to strife-torn Myanmar for the first time - NewsBreak

 UN envoy travels to strife-torn Myanmar for the first time

-UNITED NATIONS (AP) — The U.N. special envoy for Myanmar traveled to the Southeast Asian nation on Monday for the first time since she was appointed to the post last October.
+The U.N. special envoy for Myanmar traveled to the Southeast Asian nation Monday for the first time since she was appointed to the post last October.

-The trip by Noeleen Heyzer followed the U.N.
-Security Council’s latest call for an immediate end to all forms of violence and for unimpeded humanitarian access in the strife-torn country.
+The trip by Nellen Heyzer followed the U.N.
+Security Council’s latest call for an immediate end to all forms of violence and unimpeded humanitarian access in the strife-torn country.

-Heyzer “will focus on addressing the deteriorating situation and immediate concerns as well as other priority areas of her mandate,” U.N. spokesperson Stephane Dujarric said.
+Heyzer “will focus on addressing the deteriorating situation and immediate concerns as well as other priority areas of her mandate,” U.N. spokesman Stephane Dujarric said.

-He gave no details on whether Heyzer will meet with Myanmar’s military rulers or the country’s imprisoned former leader, Aung San Suu Kyi, a longtime U.N. demand.
+He gave no details on whether Heyzer would meet with Myanmar’s military rulers or the country’s imprisoned former leader, Aung San Suu Kyi , a longtime U.N. demand.
 Suu Kyi was convicted earlier Monday on more corruption charges, adding six years to her earlier 11-year prison sentence.

 Heyzer’s visit “follows her extensive consultations with actors from across the political spectrum, civil society as well as communities affected by the ongoing conflict,” Dujarric said.

-Earlier this month, Cambodian Foreign Minister Prak Sokhonn, who is the special envoy to Myanmar for the 10-member Association of Southeast Asian Nations, said efforts by Myanmar’s neighbors to help restore peace and normalcy there were hindered by the country’s recent execution of four political activists.
+Earlier this month, Cambodian Foreign Minister Prak Sokhonn, special envoy to Myanmar for the 10-member Association of Southeast Asian Nations , said efforts by Myanmar’s neighbors to help restore peace and normalcy to the strife-torn nation were hindered by the country’s recent execution of four political activists.

 He warned that further executions would force the regional group to reconsider how it engages with fellow member Myanmar.